jakimfett/functions.sh/todo/list.md

 @todo - breakfast, also vits&tea
 @todo - write script to autoreplace WAN links with archive.is and internetarchive links, with generation/curlhash/httpcodeverification.
 @todo - add kanban.bash to install process/prerequisites (https://github.com/coderofsalvation/kanban.bash)
+@todo - programmatically display included & sourced files for current shell, along with \$PATH and other environment variables etc.